ghstahl/PingoConsole/README.md

 7. Add->Project
   Select Pingo.Commandline.PluginTemplate
   A wizard prompt asks for what your command name should be.
-I use Json2Xml, Xml2Json, etc.
+I used Json2Xml Xml2Json for mine.
+Enter "Sweet" for yours.

 8. Build and add as a solution reference to your previously created console app.

-9. Done.
+9. Done and Run!

+  You should see your "Sweet" command in the list now of usable commands.

 10. Modify your command project to suit.